What are the ten best things to do in Croatia & Slovenia?

 While Croatia has been drawing in visitors with its idyllic islands and magnificent Medieval towns for decades, Slovenia has only recently come under the radar as a must-see European destination.
 The two neighboring countries are both packed with amazing natural and historic attractions to fill your days with.

-To give you some inspiration for your vacation itinerary, we’ve outlined some must-see sights in Croatia and Slovenia.
+To give you some inspiration for your vacation, we’ve outlined some of the best things to do in Croatia and Slovenia.

 Visiting Plitvice Lakes National Park is definitely one of the top things to do in Croatia.
 The 115 square mile nature reserve was granted UNESCO World Heritage status in 1979 and will absolutely thrill nature lovers.
 The best way to soak up its lush landscapes, glistening waterfalls and jewel-hued lakes is on a guided walking tour, especially during the spring and summer months.